 Our still speaking God continuously calls us to renewal and transformation through the power of prayer.
 This prayer schedule challenges us to be in prayer for each other, and over the year, calls upon each of us to live aloha by pouring out our hearts to our God in prayer for each individual part of this body here in Hawai‘i.

 WHAT TO DO

-In the schedule here, you will find particular congregations of the Hawai‘i Conference listed for each week of the month.
+Check the HCUCC Coconut Wireless e-newsletter each week to see what churches, Associations, Missional Teams we are praying for.
 We encourage congregations to include as notes in their programs or as part of their community announcements a list of the particular congregations and groups we are emphasizing in our prayers in the week to come.
 In addition, we encourage our kahu to lift these congregations and ministries up in their pastoral prayers during each worship service that week.
-We also encourage Sunday School teachers and kupuna to gather the keiki and help them find the location of these congregations and ministries on a map of our Islands before leading prayers.
+We also encourage Sunday School teachers and kūpuna to gather the keiki and help them find the location of these congregations and ministries on a map of our Islands before leading prayers.
 And we encourage each member of our wider Conference community, to hold these congregations in their personal prayers each day of their assigned week.